48 Hours in Budapest: things to do, where to stay and where to eat

 *TIP* If you can visit the square in both daylight and at night, you will get 2 stunning sets of photographs *TIP* Weekend Budapest Budapest travel guide

-9. Vajdahunyad Castle 48 Hours Budapest Highlights Things To Do Budapest travel guide
+9. Vajdahunyad Castle 48 Hours Budapest Things To Do Budapest travel guide3 days in budapest

 Located in City Park, only minutes from both the Szechenyi Baths and Hero’s Square, Vajdahunyad Castle is a romantic, fairy-tale-style castle whose grounds have exhibits celebrating architectural evolution.
 Or so the website says.
 What we found were fantastically whimsical structures immersed in the lake and all open to varying interpretation!
 A great photo opportunity for the weird and wonderful!
 Budapest travel guide